 Since then I have dived deep below the misconceptions surrounding these ancient creatures, learning about the vital role sharks play in our ecosystem and the desperate need to bring them back from the brink of extinction.
-Humans kill around 100 million sharks every year, which is about: 274,000 sharks per day, 11,000 sharks per hour, and 3 sharks per second (read that again!).
+Humans kill around 100 million sharks every year, which is about: 274,000 sharks every day, 11,000 sharks every hour, and three sharks every second (read that again).
 Many are fished for the brutal shark fin soup market, others are suffocated as bycatch or harmed and killed through illegal fishing practices.

-Without sharks as vital apex predators, the entire ocean ecosystem could fall out of balance.
-Sharks not only maintain the species below them in the food chain, but also, indirectly, seagrass and coral reef habitats.
+Without sharks as a keystone species, the entire ocean ecosystem could fall out of balance.
+Sharks not only maintain the species below them in the food chain, but indirectly seagrass and coral reef habitats.
 Seagrasses purify ocean water, provide fish nurseries, and support rich biodiversity.
 Its sediment is one of the planet’s most efficient stores of carbon, according to the Out of the Blue: The Value of Seagrasses to the Environment and to People report by the United Nations Environment Programme (UNEP).
 Coral reefs not only provide an important ecosystem for life underwater, they protect coastal areas by reducing the power of waves hitting the coast.

 The biggest THANK YOU!